The Guide to San Francisco’s Michelin-Starred Restaurants

 Acquerello (1772 Sacramento St.) - 2 Stars

 You'll find fine Italian dining at Nob Hill's Acquerello.
 A neighborhood institution for more than 30 years, Acquerello has been setting the standard for excellence for years.
 Their first Michelin honor came in 2007.
-Open for dine-in service and curbside/takeout.
+Open for dine-in service.

 Al's Place (1499 Valencia St.) - 1 Star

 This cool and casual Mission spot inverts expectations by confining meats to side dishes only.
 You won't be disappointed by their largely vegetarian fare, particularly when it comes to the pickle brined french fries served with smoked applesauce.
-Open for dine-in service and curbside/takeout.
+Open for dine-in service.

 Angler (132 Embarcadero) - 1 Star

 Facing out on to the Bay Bridge and Treasure Island, Angler's views are topped only by its Michelin-starred seafood.
 Their raw bar serves up the freshest variety of oysters, and their regular bar has an incredibly deep roster of wines, beers, and cocktails.
-Open for dine-in service and curbside/takeout.
+Open for dine-in service.

 Atelier Crenn (3127 Fillmore St.) - 3 Stars

 Iron Chef winner Dominique Crenn has created a personal atelier (workshop) where exquisite, local ingredients merge with European techniques to create "poetic culinaria."
 In 2019, Atelier Crenn earned its third Michelin star, putting the restaurant and Chef Crenn herself in truly elite company.
-Open for dine-in service, curbside/takeout, and delivery.
+Open for dine-in service.